Email coach

 Ext 2425

-Alexis DiGiovanni is entering her third season as the head coach of the Indiana Tech women's lacrosse program heading into the 2021 season.
+Alexis DiGiovanni is entering her seventh season as the head coach of the Indiana Tech women's lacrosse program heading into the 2025 season.
 DiGiovanni is the sixth head coach in program history and took over as head coach in the summer of 2018.
+She became Tech Women’s Lacrosse all-time wins leader on April 7th, 2024, in a 21-6 victory over Aquinas College.

 Tech went 1-3 in the 2020 season before the COVID-19 pandemic forced the cancellation of the season.
-The Warriors had six student-athletes named to the WHAC All-Academic Team for their success in the classroom.
+The Warriors had six student-athletes named to the WHAC All-Academic Team for their success in the classroom and seven NAIA Scholar-Athletes.

-In 2019 the Warriors captured the WHAC regular season and tournament championships while going 14-3 and qualifying for the NAIA National Invitational for the fourth consecutive season.
-She had eight student-athletes named to the WHAC All-Academic Team, five garner All-Conference accolades, one player named a First-Team NAIA All-American, four listed as NAIA Scholar-Athletes and five players garner WHAC Player of the Week honors (two Offensive, three Defensive), with two winning the NAIA National Award (one Offensive, one Defensive).
+In 2019, the Warriors captured the WHAC regular season and tournament championships while going 14-3 and qualifying for the NAIA National Invitational for the fourth consecutive season.
+She had eight student-athletes named to the WHAC All-Academic Team, five garner All-Conference accolades, four listed as NAIA Scholar-Athletes, and five players garner WHAC Player of the Week honors (two Offensive, three Defensive), with two winning the NAIA National Award (one Offensive, one Defensive).
+Jennifer Banks was named a First-Team NAIA All-American and was named to the CoSIDA Academic All-District and All-American At-Large teams.
+The Warriors were recognized as an Academic Honor Squad by the IWLCA, while Jennifer Banks, Sabrina Foest, Charlie Jones, McKenna Mesclier, and Abigail Spencer were tabbed to the Academic Honor Roll.

 DiGiovanni returns to the sidelines of her alma matter after spending the 2016 season as an assistant coach for Tech, helping the Warriors go 14-4 and capturing the regular season Wolverine-Hoosier Athletic Conference (WHAC) Championship while making to the quarterfinals in the inaugural NAIA National Invitational and the final National Women's Lacrosse League (NWLL) National Tournament.